EddieFromAlphaBetas/AestheticBluishTheme/README.md

-<br> P.S: This source code is used under Mozilla License 2.0.
+<br> P.S: This source code is used under Mozilla Public License 2.0.